RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Experimental results

 \subsection{Baseline experiments}

-We first report the results obtained in two simple baseline experiments to verify the capability of RAPID to extract the $\mu$D signature of a moving person in an indoor scene.
-Here, we only use \ac{ap}~$1$ and a single subject, performing different activities at different locations.
+We first report the results obtained in two simple baseline experiments to verify the capability of RAPID to extract the \ac{md} signature of a moving person in an indoor scene.
+Here, we only use \ac{ap}~$1$ and a single subject, performing different activities at different locations in E$1$.

-\fig{fig:walk_1sub} shows the EKF estimated trajectory of the subject walking along the trajectory P$2$-P$3$-P$4$-P$5$-P$8$-P$6$ together with the corresponding $\mu$D spectrogram.
+\fig{fig:walk_1sub} shows the EKF estimated trajectory of the subject walking along the trajectory P$2$-P$3$-P$4$-P$5$-P$8$-P$6$ together with the corresponding \ac{md} spectrogram.
 The light grey points represent the raw measurements (observations) obtained as explained in \secref{sec:people-loc}, using Cartesian coordinates.
 The trajectory is correctly reconstructed with remarkable accuracy.
-The $\mu$D signature is extracted successfully and shows the different contributions of the torso and the limbs.
-The former reflects more power and follows a slightly oscillating motion, which is coherent with the direction changes in the walking trajectory, while the latter reflect lower power and are responsible for the higher velocity peaks.
+The \ac{md} signature is extracted successfully and shows the different contributions of the torso and the limbs.
+The former reflects more power and follows a slightly oscillating motion, which is coherent with the direction changes in the walking trajectory, while the latter are responsible for the higher velocity peaks.

-Next, we test RAPID on a subject sitting at the marker P$2$, as shown in \fig{fig:sit_1sub}.
-Also in this case, RAPID correctly estimates the location of the subject, and the $\mu$D spectrum is coherent with the sitting activity.
+Next, we test RAPID on a subject sitting down at the marker P$2$, as shown in \fig{fig:sit_1sub}.
+Also in this case, RAPID correctly estimates the location of the subject, and the \ac{md} spectrum is coherent with the sitting down activity.
 This is non-trivial, given that P$2$ is located at the edge of the experiment room.
 The empirical \ac{cdf} of the positioning error of the subject in \fig{fig:prel-cdf} shows that we achieve a good localization accuracy.
 In this analysis, we included around $2000$ position estimates made by the EKF.
 The median error is $26$~cm, and the probability of the error being lower than $40$~cm is close to $1$.
-We stress that the subject in this case is not static, as the person alternates between sitting and standing up.
+We stress that the subject in this case is not static, as the person alternates between sitting down and standing up.
 This causes the estimated position to change slightly across time-steps, increasing the localization error.

+Our baseline experiments empirically prove that IEEE~802.11ay Golay sequences are adequate for human tracking and \ac{md} extraction.
+This is not trivial, as: \textit{(i)} such sequences are not designed for sensing purposes and they have low Doppler resolution \cite{Kumari_11adradar_VTC}; \textit{(ii)} humans are believed to be poor reflectors of \ac{mmwave} signals, while we showed that a background subtraction step followed by \ac {aoa} estimation can reliably identify their contribution to the \ac{cir}.
+While it is well known that human sensing can be performed with \ac{mmwave} radars employing frequency modulated \textit{chirp} signals \cite{vandersmissen2018indoor, pegoraro2021multiperson, meng2020gait}, RAPID is the first system to do so with \ac{mmwave} communication waveforms.